An Exceptional Collection For Khovanov Homology: Explicit constructions of resolutions of identity

 \section{Explicit constructions of resolutions of identity}

 In this section the higher order projectors are constructed for $n = 2,3, \normaltext{ and } 4$.
 The general construction can be found in Section \ref{mainconstructionsec}.
-Many of the important features of this proof can be seen concretely in this section when $n=4$.
+Many of the important features of this proof can be seen concretely here when $n=4$.
 The subscripts used in this section correspond to the sequences introduced in Definition \ref{domOrderstuff}.